apache/kyuubi/docs/security/jdbc.md

 # Configure Kyuubi to Use JDBC Authentication

 Kyuubi supports authentication via JDBC query.
-A query is prepared with username/password value and sent to database configured in JDBC URL.
-The authentication passes if result set returns at least one row.
+A query is prepared with username/password value and sent to the database configured in JDBC URL.
+The authentication passes if the result set is not empty.

 The query sql must start with `SELECT`.
 Placeholders are supported for sql template:
 - `${username}`